Skip to main content

 Bethany E. Perez-White, PhD

-Associate Core Director
+Associate STEM Core Director

 Assistant Professor of Dermatology